A guide to hitchhiking in the Netherlands

 elderly-couple-dressed-nicely-hitchhiking-their-way-around-europe

 This means any temptation to stop is usually overruled by logic.
-When you are on one main highway, it is clear to everyone there is only one road ahead of you for a certain number of kilometres.
+When you are on one main highway, it is clear to everyone that there is only one road ahead of you for a certain number of kilometres.

 2. The most successful routes are usually the roads between two major cities